How Were Bronze-Age Swords Used?

 It was so successful thanks to its incredible effectiveness, and it was versatile enough to have a significant edge over other sword types of the day, which, like the stabbing swords described above, were more likely to be specific, single-function tools.

-The leaf-shaped blades made at Bronze Age Foundry would have been used predominantly as slicing weapons, with their gently curved edges creating ideal conditions for deep, easy draw cuts.
+The leaf-shaped blades made at Molten Bronze would have been used predominantly as slicing weapons, with their gently curved edges creating ideal conditions for deep, easy draw cuts.
 A demonstration on a leg of lamb once the swords were finished left none of my group under any illusions as to the effectiveness of the cutting action – these swords are very efficient slicing machines.

 They can also be used in thrusting, and the dual-edged, dagger-like point of the blade helps facilitate this.
 The rise of the sword brought with it a new era of warfare: one in which those who could afford the precious bronze sword were able to kill more easily than ever before.
 No longer were the weapons of common men and professional warriors on an equal footing – now, the richer soldiers and chieftains had an incredible advantage.